 Assembling a pre-departure checklist for study abroad can be a challenge.
 Often this will be the first time students will be visiting a foreign country which means so many unknowns!
 Depending on whether students will be studying for an entire semester or on one of our short term programs in January or in the Summer, students must keep in mind a different set of needs.

-For those who already have a passport, verify that its expiration date is at least six months beyond the end of your program (if it is less you may not be allowed to fly to France).
+For those who already have a passport, verify that its expiration date is at least three months beyond the end of your program (if it is less you may not be allowed to fly to France).

 Money Access in Europe